 here for why you should become a member or renew your membership.

 Did I pay my COCPA membership dues?

-Call the COCPA office, 303-773-2877 or 800-523-9082, and a COCPA staff member will
+Call the COCPA Membership Services Department, 303-773-2877 or 800-523-9082, and a COCPA staff member will

 What is Peer Review?

 This review determines whether a firm has suitable quality control policies and procedures in place and is complying with them.
 Peer

 - How the firm implements independence, integrity, and objectivity requirements